alps-lab/alps-lab.github.io/about.md

 ### About Me

 I am Associate Professor of Information Sciences and Technology at Penn State and a part-time research scientist at Meta.
 I conduct research at the interface of machine learning, privacy, and security.
 I direct the [Algorithmic Learning, Privacy, and Security]({{ site.baseurl }}/alps) (ALPS) Lab.
-My ongoing work focuses on making AI technologies more practically usable by improving their
+My ongoing work focuses on making AI technologies practically usable by improving their
  * Security Assurance -- *resilient against malicious manipulations*
  * Privacy Preservation -- *respectful for individual privacy*
  * Decision-Making Transparency -- *interpretable to human perception*

 I joined Penn State in Fall 2019.
-Prior to that I was an assistant professor at Lehigh.
 I received my doctoral degree from Georgia Tech and finished my undergrad study at Zhejiang University (China).

 <hr>

 ### Recent News

 <ul>
+<li><label class="paper_label_style">Paper</label> (i) <a href="">AutoML in the Wild</a> (CHI '23) conducted interviews with real-world AutoML users to understand their concerns, workarounds, and expectations; (ii) <a href="">The Dark Side of AutoML</a> (ICLR '23) explored the risks of exploiting AutoML as an attack vector to launch previously improbable attacks.  </li>
 <li><label class="paper_label_style">Paper</label> <a href="">Interpretability of Reinforcement Learning</a> accepted by USENIX '23. </li>
-<li><label class="paper_label_style">Paper</label> <a href="">Health Risk Prediction</a> accepted by ICDM '22. </li>
 <li><label class="fund_label_style">Grant</label> NSF award to support our research on <a href="https://www.nsf.gov/awardsearch/showAward?AWD_ID=2212323">the Security Risks of AutoML</a>.
 Thank you, NSF! </li>
 <li><label class="info_label_style">Award</label> <a href="https://dl.acm.org/doi/10.1145/3533767.3534410">Android App Analysis</a> received the ACM SIGSOFT Distinguished Paper award! </li>
 <li><label class="paper_label_style">Paper</label> <a href="https://arxiv.org/pdf/2111.10991">Spectral Backdoor Attack</a> accepted by ECCV '22. </li>